Skip to content

 When PCs reach Pluto and interact with the site, the situation changes:

-• The beacon fully activates, sends a real signal to the Devourers
+• The beacon may reactivate if disturbed, sending a new call to the Devourers

-• Legacy's probe reveals itself, offering an alternative
+• Legacy's probe reveals itself, offering a third perspective

 The PCs' arrival is the catalyst.
 Their choices matter.
 Their actions have consequences that will reshape the solar system's future.